01 of 14

 14 of 14

 The 9/11 Memorial and Museum needs no introduction or explanation.
-The twin reflecting pools are in the footprint of the World Trade Center's Twin Towers that were attacked on that day, and the names of all the victims of the attacks of Sept.
-11, 2001, at the Twin Towers, in Shanksville, Pennsylvania, and at the Pentagon, along with the six who died in the 1993 bombing at the World Trade Center, are on bronze panels that form the edges of the two pools.
+The twin reflecting pools are in the footprint of the World Trade Center's Twin Towers that were attacked on September 11, 2001, and the names of all the victims of the attacks of that day, at the Twin Towers, in Shanksville, Pennsylvania, and at the Pentagon, along with the six who died in the 1993 bombing at the World Trade Center, are on bronze panels that form the edges of the two pools.